zyy2929/DeepLearningForMedicine/README.md

 In our repository, the data folder contains our train-valid-test splitting information, for both 2 classes and 3 classes.
 The code folder contains all python code and visualizations that leads to our results.
 The report folder includes our presentation and paper (still working on it, please come back later).

-We used learning rate=0.001, and optimizer=Adam in all models.
+After hyperparameter tuning, We decided to use learning rate=0.001, and optimizer=Adam in all models.